Walking with Dinosaurs: Music

 Ben Bartlett composed the score for Walking with Dinosaurs.
 He was then working with the BBC, having produced some station ident themes for BBC Radio 3.
 Bartlett was encouraged to accept the duties of composing the series' music at the behest of Haines and James.
 Bartlett wrote different leitmotifs in separate styles for each episode, citing the different themes and settings presented in each episode as inspiration, elaborating: "I tried to create a different sound world for each episode of Walking With Dinosaurs.
 That was easy, as they all had different moods.
 The first episode is all about heat and bloodlust, parched deserts and so on, while the second one was pastoral, peaceful, and beautiful, about dinosaurs living in symbiosis with the forests.
 And so on."
 The process of creating the score was that Bartlett would first watch the unscored episodes together with the directors, discussing with them possible music, and then write the music and produce a sample for approval.
 At times this was difficult, since the production of the computer graphics fell behind and some scenes were not finished in time for the recording sessions.

 The recording process took place at Angel Recording Studios in Islington, with four sessions scattered over the early months of 1999.
 The score was recorded by the BBC Concert Orchestra.
 During these sessions, Bartlett admitted to being enriched with experience by the task, stating: "It was the biggest orchestral endeavour I've ever undertaken, and I learnt so much from the first session.
 Practical things, like handing out the parts to the players before the session, numbering pages... tiny logistical things that can really screw up a session."
-The BBC were impressed early on with the soundtrack and requested Bartlett and the orchestra to also produce tracks for a CD of the soundtrack.
-The soundtrack was rereleased in a digital version for the 25th anniversary of the series, with three additional tracks covering material composed for The Ballad of Big Al.
+The BBC were impressed early on with the soundtrack and requested Bartlett and the orchestra to also produce tracks for a CD of the soundtrack released by BBC Records.
+The soundtrack was rereleased in a digital version for the 25th anniversary of the series in 2024, with three additional tracks covering material composed for The Ballad of Big Al.